Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 Register and log in again.
 The functionality remains the same, but the routes are now cleaner, relying on the User class for database operations.
 Data persists in SQLite, and the code is easier to maintain.

-**Explanation**: The User class encapsulates database logic, providing methods like create and findByUsername that hide SQL details.
+The User class encapsulates database logic, providing methods like create and findByUsername that hide SQL details.
 By passing the fastify instance to these methods, we access the database connection (fastify.db) without hardcoding it in the class.
 This separation of concerns makes our routes focus on user interaction (e.g., handling form submissions) while the User class handles data access.
 Promisified database operations ensure compatibility with Fastify’s async nature, and the modular structure aligns with Fastify’s plugin-based design, improving maintainability and scalability.

 ### Using Sequelize and Models